andrewfulton9/zarr-python/docs/api/codecs.rst

     >>> from numcodecs import Blosc
     >>> z = zarr.zeros(1000000, compressor=Blosc(cname='zstd', clevel=1, shuffle=Blosc.SHUFFLE))

 Codec classes can also be used as filters.
-See the tutorial section on :ref:`tutorial_filters` for more information.
+See the tutorial section on :ref:`/tutorial.ipynb#Filters` for more information.

 Please note that it is also relatively straightforward to define and register custom codec